yangshun/tech-interview-handbook/contents/self-introduction.md

 >
 > I previously worked at Grab where I led the Grab for Work project.
 Grab for Work was a service for companies to make corporate transportation expenses convenient.
 Companies can create employee groups, set ride policies and share corporate payment methods with their employees.
 I built the project with another engineer over the period of 3 months on a React/Redux and Golang stack."
 >
-> I'm interested in the Front End Engineer role at Lyft because I like working in this ridesharing space and creating products for users to improve their
+> I'm interested in the Front End Engineer role at Lyft because I like working in this ridesharing space and creating products for users to improve their life.

 #### Breakdown